Skip to content

 • Requires new methods of visualizing availability when you are at the office.
 See our Meeting Dashboards for inspiration.

-Remote work implies that employees are working primarily from home, or constantly switching between various locations.
+Remote work implies that employees are working primarily from home or constantly switching between various locations.
 This could be employees who have a long commute to the office, employees who travel a lot, or employees who simply prefer not to go to the office.

 The remote environment changes the purpose of our offices where the focus changes to activity-based sessions as there is no need to have rooms filled with physical desks for employees, who are simply not there.
 Thereby, companies can spend their resources on creating more creative and collaborative workstations ensuring the best environments for innovation and learning.
-Some companies are opting in for hot desking, which makes it possible for companies to book available desks in their organization.
-This results in a reduction of non-used equipment and makes it easy to collaborate across departments.

 The pros of remote working: